xamarin/flex/README.md

 ```

 Make sure to have the `ANDROID_NDK` environment variable set to the path where the Android NDK is located in your system.
 You can also tweak build variables by editing the `Makefile` file.

-If you program in C# see the `bindings/csharp` directory for bindings (currently a work in progress).

 ## Demo App